Preparing for Study Abroad

 A travel visa is an official government document that temporarily authorizes you to be in the country you are visiting.
 Some countries require a visa to gain entry.
 The visa usually is in the form of a stamp or sticker placed in the passport and is obtained from the country you are visiting.
 Your program will let you know if obtaining a visa before your travel is necessary and how to get one.
 Use country-specific information about visas or contact the embassy or nearest consulate of the country(ies) you plan to visit.
 Most countries will not allow visa application more than 90 days before the date of your planned visit.

 Obtaining a visa can be a long and complicated process (weeks to months).
 You cannot get your visa until you have a passport.
 Begin the process as soon as possible.
 You will need an acceptance letter from your host institution before you can apply for a visa.

 You may be required to visit the embassy in person to apply for a visa.
 Make time for this.

 Important: If you are traveling on a passport other than a U.S. passport, you should check with the nearest consulate of the country to which you are traveling in order to determine whether a visa will be required.
 Do this as far in advance as possible and notify the Office of International Education (OIE) of the documentation you will need to apply for your visa.
 You should check with the local consulate of your home country to determine whether there are any passport or travel regulations of which you need to be aware.
 You should also investigate whether you will need to apply for a new visa to re-enter the U.S. upon completion of the program.

-Health Insurance for Travel Abroad
+Health & Safety for Travel Abroad

 Any Emory & Henry student, faculty, or staff member who is traveling internationally with an approved E&H program is covered by our EIIA Health Insurance.
 Study Abroad participants will receive information about this policy in their pre-departure materials.
 If a student wants to purchase additional health insurance or trip cancellation insurance, please contact the Office of International Education at